 O’Ridley’s Tortuga Bar.
 This innovation to the village is a project of Patti and Mitchell and will help support Campamento Tortuguero Ayotlcalli Turtle Camp.
-Because of Covid19, they are delaying its 2020 seasonal reopening, probably until Jan 1, 2021, but check around if you are in the area.
+(As you undoubtedly already knew, Ridley turtles are a one of the species that nests on Playa Blanca).
 Here is how they describe it–

 Our vision is to make O’Ridley’s Tortuga Bar a friendly neighborhood hangout and meeting place.
 We will sometimes show sports on our big screen TV but we’re not going to be a sports bar.
 We will play a variety of different music but we’re not planning to be a rock & roll bar or dance club.